spitschan/ShapeToolbox/_sources/ref-objmake.txt

    % option forces the option uvcoords (see below) to true.
 Example:
    %  objMake(...,'material',{'matfile.mtl','mymaterial'},...)
    %
+   % Alternatively, you can give the material name only, without the
+   % material library name:
+   %  objMake(...,'material','mymaterial',...)
+   %
    % UVCOORDS
    % Boolean, toggles the computation of texture (uv) coordinates
    % (default is false).
 Example: